 Riverdale’s seasons usually follow the same schedule: an October premiere, a May finale, and a month-long hiatus sometime around December and January.
 If the COVID-19 pandemic hadn’t shut down production, season 5 might have followed the same pattern, but the cast wasn’t able to start filming until September, and production was briefly stalled again in October.

 As a result, the season kicked off in January, and unfortunately, we’re getting a much longer hiatus.
 After March 31’s midseason finale, the new action-adventure series Kung Fu will take over Riverdale’s Wednesday slot on the CW.
-Season 5 will pick up again on July 7 with nine more episodes, including writer Ted Sullivan’s favorite of the season.
+Season 5 will pick up again on July 7 with nine more episodes, including writer Ted Sullivan’s favourite of the season.

 Seven years into the future, Riverdale is still Riverdale.
 But with a clean slate, there are many places the show can go from here, and we’ve already started to see the ways Archie (KJ Apa), Cheryl (Madelaine Petsch), and everyone else has grown up after their college years.
 Betty is working for the FBI; Jughead and newcomer Tabitha Tate (Erinn Westbrook) are investigating a new mystery.
 We’ve also already gotten much more of Toni (Vanessa Morgan) and Fangs (Drew Ray Tanner).
 With so much future potential, it isn't surprising the show was renewed just weeks after season 5 premiered.